Prosecution Policy and Guidance

 Having regard to the seriousness of domestic abuse, this Protocol has been agreed in order to Identify best practice and obtain consistency of approach in the investigation, reporting and prosecution of these cases, with a view to improving the service we provide to the public.

 Code of Practice and Performance Standards for Forensic Pathologists dealing with suspicious deaths in Scotland: Scottish Government, COPFS and the Royal College of Pathologists - 2016 version.
+The Code of Practice is supplemented by the protocol which outlines commitments on the part of forensic pathologists (October 2018).

 This MOU will ensure that there is a clear understanding of the various roles and responsibilities of each organisation during the investigation of any of these offences.